breck7/note/readme.md

 Design Goals
 ------------

 **Human Readable**.
-Note has no syntax characters other than whitespace to make it as easy to read and edit as possible.
+Note has no syntax characters other than whitespace to make it easy to read and edit.
 Unlike other languages such as XML or JSON, Note is designed to be easy for beginner programmers and complete laypersons to read and edit.

 **Concise**.
-Note has a very carefully selected feature set in order to be extremely useful and extremely simple.
+Note has just a few features to make it simple and broadly usable.
 There are no syntax characters other than whitespace, no types other than strings and nested hash tables, and Note uses the smallest amount of whitespace possible to establish structure.
 Unlike other whitespace languages which use 2-4 spaces (or the tab character), Note only uses a single space to indent an item or a single newline to seperate key/value pairs.

 **Extendable**.
 Note is useful to solve many problems as is.
 However, Note is designed to be extendable.
-Although Note has no types other than hash tables and strings, you can build Domain Specific Languages on top of Note that expect other types as encoded strings.
+Although Note has no types other than hash tables and strings, you can build domain specific languages on top of Note that expect other types as encoded strings.
+Example: https://github.com/breck7/blocks

 Technical Spec